 Also, while based in Long Beach, Carnival Cruises offers 14-day cruises around the Hawaii Islands approximately once a month.

 Carnival Miracle Staterooms

-My review of the Carnival Miracle is based on a seven-day itinerary from California to Mexico.
+My review of the Carnival Miracle ship is based on a seven-day itinerary from California to Mexico.
 The cruise included two days in Cabo San Lucas and one in Puerto Vallarta.